OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers2.rst

 Each reference must be assigned a pointee before it can support dereference operations.
 Before that, the reference is bad and must not be used.
-In our memory drawings, the bad reference value is shown with an XXX value.
+In our memory drawings, the bad reference value is drawn as a diagonal line between the corners of the reference variable's box.

 .. _numptrxxxFig:

-.. inlineav:: empPtrxxxCON ss
+.. inlineav:: empRefnullCON dgm
-   :links: AV/Development/Milen/empPtrxxxCON.css
+   :links: AV/Pointers/empRefnullCON.css
-   :scripts: AV/Development/Milen/empPtrxxxCON.js
+   :scripts: AV/Pointers/empRefnullCON.js
-   :output: show
+   :align: center

 Bad references are common.
 In fact,  **every reference starts out with a bad value**.